DarkPower202/LethalWicker/README.md

 # LethalWicker
 ### Adds (custom/your own) Wickerbeast player model(s) to Lethal Company.
+Note that this repo does not contain the model file itself.
+Therefore, you must own the avatar & build it yourself.

 ## Instructions
 - Requires [ModelReplacementAPI](https://github.com/BunyaPineTree/LethalCompany_ModelReplacementAPI) and ownership of the [avatar.](https://jinapark.gumroad.com/l/JinsWickerbeast)